 During the order process

-Make sure your listings are great – as Dawn (our Head of Content) spoke about at the Meetups, if your listings are littered with errors and inconsistencies, then your customer is likely to question you or the product and go elsewhere.
+Make sure your listings are great – as we spoke about at the Meetups, if your listings are littered with errors and inconsistencies, then your customer is likely to question you or the product and go elsewhere.
 Consider using tools such as AMZ Peak to help optimise your listings so they stand out against those of your competitors.

 During the delivery